itlackey/itlackeys/README.md

-## Repository README
+## ITLackey's Scripts

-This repository contains a set of tools for reviewing and modifying code files using OpenAI's GPT models.
+This repository contains a set of tools for various things, such as reviewing and modifying code files using autogen and aider.

 ### Configuration

-The behavior of the scripts can be configured using the `.env.example` file and the `local.json` file.
+The behavior of the scripts can be configured using the `.env` file and the `local.json` file.

 #### .env.example